 Double Storey Extension in a Conservation Area – Pre-Application Recommended – Copper House

-In 2025, one of the most significant negatives of the pre-application route is the fees.
+In 2026, one of the most significant negatives of the pre-application route is the submission fee.
 Sometimes double or triple than a formal application fee, property owners often mistake the level of usefulness a pre-application will truly be for their project, and pay the inflated fees just to be left disappointed with the results.

-For example, a written householder pre-app response in London Borough of Hammersmith & Fulham costs ÂŁ435 (rising to ÂŁ630 with an on-site meeting).
-The Royal Borough of Kensington and Chelsea, on the other hand, charges ÂŁ559 for their most basic level advice (rising to ÂŁ680 with a meeting) for householder developments.
+For example, a written householder pre-app response in London Borough of Hammersmith & Fulham currently costs ÂŁ435 (rising to ÂŁ630 with an on-site meeting).
+The Royal Borough of Kensington and Chelsea, on the other hand, charges ÂŁ559 at the moment for their most basic level of advice (rising to ÂŁ680 with a meeting) for householder developments.

-In our opinion, it is rarely worthwhile, and unless you are testing a particularly ambitious scheme or you’re worried about a refusal impacting your property’s value, there is little reason to go down the pre-application route.
+In our opinion, it is rarely worthwhile for smaller householder projects, and unless you are testing a particularly ambitious scheme or you’re worried about a refusal impacting your property’s value, there is little reason to go down the pre-application route.

 If you’re working on a relatively straightforward scheme – say, a Victorian side return extension, a rear dormer loft conversion, or a modest garden outbuilding – our recommended route is often to just submit your application for London Planning Permission.
 Worst case, you get refused.
 But at least you’ll receive a decision notice with detailed reasons, and you can either revise and resubmit or make an appeal to the planning inspectorate.